-- 11. In recognition of the special requirements of Developing States Parties to this Convention, in particular Small Island Developing States and of Territories and Possessions, in relation to conservation and management of highly migratory fish stocks in the Western and Central Pacific Ocean, the Commission will facilitate the effective participation of these States, and Territories and Possessions in Commission meetings and those of its subsidiary bodies undertaking work on harvest strategies, and will apply the provisions of Article 30(2) of the Convention in the development of CMMs resulting from that work. - 12.
+- 11. In recognition of the special requirements of Developing States Parties to this Convention, in particular Small Island Developing States and of Territories and Possessions, in relation to conservation and management of highly migratory fish stocks in the Western and Central Pacific Ocean, the Commission will facilitate the effective participation of these States, Territories and Possessions in Commission meetings and those of its subsidiary bodies undertaking work on harvest strategies, and will apply the provisions of Article 30(2) of the Convention in the development of CMMs resulting from that work. - 12.
 Harvest strategies shall not result in transferring, directly or indirectly, a disproportionate burden of conservation action onto developing States Parties, and territories and possessions.

-Timelines for the adoption of harvest strategies for specific fisheries
+Timelines for the adoption of harvest strategies

-- 13. Harvest strategies for specific fisheries in the Western and Central Pacific Ocean shall be developed and adopted by the Commission in accordance with the indicative timeframes set out in Annex 2 of this CMM. - 14.
-The Commission shall agree timeframes to adopt harvest strategies, or at a minimum, stockspecific reference points and harvest control rules for the skipjack, bigeye, yellowfin, South Pacific albacore and Pacific bluefin and northern albacore1 tuna fisheries by no later than the twelfth meeting of the Commission in 2015.
-The Commission may agree timeframes to adopt harvest strategies for other species fisheries.
-These agreed timeframes shall be incorporated into Annex 2 of this CMM.
+13. The Commission shall agree a workplan and indicative timeframes to adopt or refine harvest strategies for skipjack, bigeye, yellowfin, South Pacific albacore, Pacific bluefin and northern albacore tuna by no later than the twelfth meeting of the Commission in 2015.
+This workplan will be subject to review in 2017.
+The Commission may agree timeframes to adopt harvest strategies for other fisheries or stocks.